rspec/rspec-tmbundle/HELP.md

  * __Run Examples__ <kbd>⌘R</kbd>: Run all examples in the current spec file.
  * __Run Single Example__ <kbd>⇧⌘R</kbd>: Run the example on the current line (also works for example groups).
+ * __Run Single Example in Terminal__ <kbd>⇧⌘R</kbd>: Same as above, but runs RSpec in a terminal window.
+This is especially useful if you need to interact with the RSpec process because you’re debugging using `pry` or `byebug`.
  * __Run Examples in Selected Files/Directories__ <kbd>⌥⇧⌘R</kbd>: Run all examples from the files / directories selected in the file browser.
 If nothing is selected, run all examples in `spec/`.
 Hint: <kbd>⇧⌘A ⌥⇧⌘R</kbd> is a quick way to run all specs (<kbd>⇧⌘A</kbd> deselects everything in the file browser).
  * __Run Again__ <kbd>⌃⌥⌘R</kbd>: Repeat the last run command (can be example file, single example or examples in selected files).